 Examples of corporate jewellery with no logo

-The first example of corporate jewellery set conatins cufflinks, tie clips and bracelets.
+The first example of corporate jewellery set contains cufflinks, tie clips and bracelets.
 Designed for ATA Gears, a company that manufacture spiral bevel gears.

 On the cufflinks, the spiral gear is quite clearly visible.
-On the tie clip and bracelet only fragments of the spiral can be seen through the enamel.
-So, the company logo is not used in the design, but the elements of their main product itself connect the jewelry to the company.
+On the tie clip and bracelet, only fragments of the spiral can be seen through the enamel.
+So, the company logo is not used in the design, but the elements of their main product itself connect the jewellery to the company.

-In the second example corporate jewellery was used for a one off occasion.
-When a clothing company Sangar had their 50 years anniversary they presented their female staff with brooches.
-The S shape represents the companies name and the five stones represent 50 years in business.
+In the second example, corporate jewellery was used for a one-off occasion.
+When a clothing company Sangar had their 50th anniversary, they presented their female staff with brooches.
+The S shape represents the companies name, and the five stones represent 50 years in business.

 Designing corporate jewellery

 What do you need to come up with the design for corporate jewellery?
-Usually you need to start with collecting as much info as possible:
+Usually, you need to start collecting as much info as possible:

-1) What will the jewellery represent (who will be the possible recipients).
+1) What will the jewellery represent (who will be the likely recipients)?